-There are many Jack the Ripper tours, but London Walks has garnered acclaim as the best walking tour company in London by Frommer's, Time Out, Fodor's, The New York Times, and others.
+There are many Jack the Ripper tours, but London Walks has garnered acclaim as the best walking tour company in London by reviewers from Frommer's, Time Out, Fodor's, The New York Times, and others.

 Guided by Experts

 On Sundays and alternate Fridays, London Walks' Jack the Ripper Haunts tour is guided by Donald Rumbelow, the author of the best-selling book on the subject, "The Complete Jack the Ripper."
 Rumbelow has been an expert consultant for many major film and television productions about the Ripper for decades.
-Other guides for the Jack the Ripper Haunts walk include Molly, an art historian who also leads guides at the British Museum, and Shaughan, a professionally qualified City of London guide.
+Other guides for the Jack the Ripper Haunts walk include knowledgeable people such as an art historian who also leads tours at the British Museum and a professionally qualified City of London guide.

 Where You'll Go and What You'll Learn

 On the walk, you'll hear about the victims and learn the details of the Ripper's grisly crimes.
-You'll go over the evidence to try to find answers to such mysteries as Why was the inverted letter "V" carved into Catherine Eddowes's cheeks?
+You'll go over the evidence to try to find answers to such mysteries as to why the inverted letter "V" was carved into Catherine Eddowes' cheeks and why the personal items of Annie Chapman were arranged neatly by her feet.
+And learn why the murders ended with the savage disfigurement of Mary Kelly.

-Why were the personal items of Annie Chapman arranged neatly by her feet?
-Why did the murders end with the savage disfigurement of Mary Kelly?
-After the tour, stop in at the old Victorian pub, The Ten Bells, for a steadying drink -- the same pub where some of the Ripper's victims are said to have hung out before they were murdered.
+After the tour, stop in at the old Victorian pub, The Ten Bells, for a steadying drink—the same pub where some of the Ripper's victims are said to have hung out before they were murdered.

 There is no need to reserve a tour with London Walks.
 Choose a walk, like Jack the Ripper Haunts, then just show up at the appointed time and place to meet your guide.
 Walks are reasonably priced, with discounts for seniors and full-time students.
 Kids under 15 go free if accompanied by a parent.